Mechanical Engineering, Class of 2020

-My name is Rachel and I'm a junior from Carmel, Indiana studying Mechanical Engineering with a minor in Dramatic Arts.
-On campus, I have as a resident assistant (RA) in McCarthy Honors Residential College as well as Vice President of one of USC’s comedy improv troupes, “prettyNotBad”.
-In addition, I am interested in pursuing patent law and have held various leadership roles as an active member of Phi Alpha Delta, USC’s professional pre-law fraternity.
-This summer I’ll be traveling to Florence, Italy and taking Viterbi classes through the Viterbi Overseas Program.
-When I’m not going to auditions, making puns, or doing physics homework (sometimes simultaneously!), I enjoy performing stand-up comedy at various venues throughout LA, taking trips to the beach and mountains, and exploring nature.
+My name is Rachel, and I'm a senior from Carmel, Indiana studying Mechanical Engineering with a minor in Dramatic Arts.
+On campus, I have served as a resident assistant (RA) in McCarthy Honors Residential College, an E-Board Member for one of USC’s comedy improv troupes, and treasurer of Phi Alpha Delta, USC’s professional pre-law fraternity.
+I am also an active member of the structural avionics team for USC's Rocket Propulsion Lab.
+Last summer I had the opportunity to travel to Florence, Italy and take Viterbi classes through the Viterbi Overseas Program.
+This summer, I interned in the structural dynamics department at The Aerospace Corporation.
+When I’m not going to auditions, making puns, or doing physics homework (sometimes simultaneously!), I enjoy performing stand-up comedy at various venues throughout LA, taking trips to the beaches and mountains, and exploring nature.

 My Major: Mechanical Engineering

 I wanted to pursue a career in which I could be creative while also continuing my passion for physics.
 I chose mechanical engineering because this degree would provide me the technical background to go into any industry of my interest.